GridTools/gt4py/CODING_GUIDELINES.md

    - Cross-referencing other objects using Sphinx text roles for the [Python domain](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#the-python-domain) (as explained [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#python-roles)).
    - Very basic formatting markup to improve _readability_ of the generated documentation without obscuring the source docstring (e.g. ``` ``literal`` ```  strings).

-Regarding code examples in docstrings, we highly encourage to use [doctest][doctest] format to automatically test they are in sync with the code.
+Regarding code examples in docstrings, we highly encourage using the [doctest][doctest] format.
+This way, doctest runs your code examples and makes sure they are in sync with the codebase.

 ### Module structure